The Man in the Iron Mask (1998 film): Production

-In this version, the "man in the iron mask" is introduced as prisoner number 64389000 based on the number related to his namesake found at the Bastille.
-The Château de Vaux-le-Vicomte acts as the primary residence of the king as Versailles was still early in its construction and years away from Louis establishing residence there.
+In this version, the "man in the iron mask" is introduced as prisoner number 64389000, based on the number related to his namesake found at the Bastille.
+The Château de Vaux-le-Vicomte acts as the primary residence of the king because Versailles was still early in its construction and years away from Louis establishing residence there.

 Reception

 Box office

-The film grossed $17 million on its opening weekend in second place at the US box office behind Titanic, another film starring Leonardo DiCaprio.
+The film grossed $17 million in its opening weekend in second place at the US box office behind Titanic, another film starring Leonardo DiCaprio.
 It eventually grossed $56 million at the box office in the United States and Canada, and $126 million internationally, for a total of $183 million worldwide.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 32% with an average rating of 5.5/10, based on 41 reviews.
-The site's critical consensus states, "Leonardo DiCaprio plays dual roles with diminishing returns in The Man in the Iron Mask, a cheesy rendition of the Musketeers' epilogue that bears all the pageantry of Alexandre Dumas' text, but none of its romantic panache."
-On Metacritic, it has a score of 48 out of 100 based on 18 reviews, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+On Rotten Tomatoes, the film has an approval rating of 32%, with an average rating of 5.5/10, based on 41 reviews.
+The site's critical consensus states: "Leonardo DiCaprio plays dual roles with diminishing returns in The Man in the Iron Mask, a cheesy rendition of the Musketeers' epilogue that bears all the pageantry of Alexandre Dumas' text, but none of its romantic panache."
+On Metacritic, it has a score of 48 out of 100, based on 18 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

+Roger Ebert of the Chicago Sun-Times gave the film 2½ stars out of 4, criticizing Wallace's screenplay as "not well-focused", the film as featuring gratuitous scenes and taking too long to set up the plot for an audience no longer familiar with the story, but praised the performances of Gabriel Byrne and Anne Parillaud as standouts.
+Ebert concluded his review by writing: "Once all the pieces of the plot were in place, I was at least interested, if not overwhelmed; I could see how, with a rewrite and a better focus, this could have been a film of “Braveheart” quality instead of basically just a costume swashbuckler."

-Roger Ebert of the Chicago Sun-Times gave it 2.5 out of 4.
-Kenneth Turan of the Los Angeles Times wrote that while the "production values are not lacking", "Wallace, in his first try at directing, has been unable to unify the film’s disparate elements.
-There’s swordplay and tragedy, slapstick and romance, lots of DiCaprio for all those teenage girls--there’s everything but a consistent style.
-And events are handled so broadly it’s not surprising to learn that the director’s inspiration was the Classics Illustrated version of the Dumas novel he read as a youth."
+Kenneth Turan of the Los Angeles Times wrote that while the "production values are not lacking...
+Wallace, in his first try at directing, has been unable to unify the film's disparate elements.
+There's swordplay and tragedy, slapstick and romance, lots of DiCaprio for all those teenage girls--there's everything but a consistent style.
+And events are handled so broadly it's not surprising to learn that the director's inspiration was the Classics Illustrated version of the Dumas novel he read as a youth."